-0345 Advanced Math Application .5 Credit 11th - 12th
+0345 Advanced Math Applications .5 Credit 11th - 12th

-This is a one semester course that explores the real-life applications of Algebra 2 and Geometry.
-Students will complete a variety of projects on math topics ranging from graphing functions, conics, the stock market, and building bridges while minimizing cost.
-Students selecting this course must have passed Algebra II and Geometry.
+This is a one semester course that explores the real-life applications of mathematics.
+Students will complete a variety of hands-on projects including but not limited to creating three dimensional shapes, graphing functions, budgeting, interior design, event planning, playing the stock market, and building bridges while minimizing cost.

-0347 Pre-Calculus 11th - 12th
+0347 Pre-Calculus 1 Credit 11th - 12th